 Trickle chargers do come with a LED light generally but since they cannot detect when the battery has been charged completely, so the LED typically only indicates once a connection has been detected with the battery and not when the battery has been charged fully.

 Trickle chargers boast simple electronic circuitry and consequently are the cheapest chargers out there.
 They are generally included with Ready to Run type models so that they can be used simply by taking them out of the box and not adding any extraneous cost.

 Trickle chargers can only charge NiCd or NiMH batteries.
 Once a battery has been charged to the fullest, the spare energy is emitted in the form of heat; thereby minimizing the probability of them being damaged due to overcharging.
 Lithium batteries are not able to carry out this task efficiently and can be severely damaged if overheated.
 In the worst of situations, they may even catch fire.

 2 – Delta Peak Chargers

 Delta peal chargers are primarily used to charged NiMH and NiCd batteries.
-They incorporate intelligent circuitry in them to determine if the battery has been charged completely.
+They incorporate intelligent circuitry in them to determine if the battery has been changed completely.
 This prevents the battery from being overcharged and hence damaged.
-These chargers boast a higher current out (mA) in contrast to trickle chargers and have the capacity to get your batteries charged in 1 to 10 hours depending on the model and make of your battery.
-A dedicated LED light indicates when a battery has been charged completely.
+This hobby charger boasts a higher current out (mA) in contrast to trickle chargers and have the capacity to get your batteries charged in 1 to 10 hours depending on the model and make of your battery.
+A dedicated LED light indicates when a battery has been changed completely.
 You can also customize some of the delta peak chargers which can prove to be quite handy.

 For instance, the SkyRC eN3 battery charger comes with a switch that alters the output current and has three positions namely 1A, 2A and 3A.
 All in all, delta peak chargers are a better option as opposed to trickle chargers.